Staff Attorney/Senior Staff Attorney

 The ACLU of WA is dedicated to centering equity in all aspects of the organization and, as such, has adopted a salary scale for measuring how to best compensate its employees.
-The salary for the Staff Attorney position will be no less than $83,435.
-The Senior Staff Attorney salary will be no less than $99,000.
-The minimum salary indicates the intention to accommodate those with varying years of relevant experience, as determined by the salary scale.
+The Staff Attorney salary will be no less than $75,080.
+The Senior Staff Attorney salary will be no less than $97,962.
+A range indicates the intention to accommodate those with varying years of relevant experience, as determined by the salary scale.

-Benefits include three weeks of vacation, thirteen sick days, fifteen holidays, fully paid employee medical, dental, vision, and disability insurance, a generous retirement plan, and an ORCA card, the regional transportation pass.
+Benefits include three weeks of vacation, thirteen sick days with an additional ten days given in 2023, fifteen holidays, employer-paid professional development, fully paid employee medical, dental, vision, and disability insurance, an employer contributed retirement plan, student loan reimbursement, family care and adoption assistance, life insurance, and an ORCA card, the regional transportation pass.

 The ACLU of Washington comprises two separate corporate entities, the American Civil Liberties Union of Washington, Inc. and the American Civil Liberties Union of Washington Foundation.
 The two corporations share the same overall mission, office space, and employees.
 This job posting refers collectively to the two organizations under the name “ACLU of Washington”.